Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

 1. [Install node and npm](https://nodejs.org/en/)
 2. Run `npm install`
-3. Run `npm start simulation` to execute the codes
+3. Run `npm run simulation` to execute the codes
 4. Demos 1 and 2 have source code in the repository, run `git tag` to see which demos are available
 5. Checkout and specific samples.
 Ex: `git checkout 001-intro-to-classes`
-    6. Run example `npm start simulation` (or `node dist/zero-bullshit-javascript-guide.js`)
+    6. Run example `npm run simulation` (or `npm run run` with some of the first examples)

 ### Demo 1: Time to Gear Up! *or Object Oriented Programming (and more)*